PantheonPlusSH0ES/PantheonPlusSH0ES.github.io/README.md

 [Pantheon+SH0ES Webinar recording](https://duke.zoom.us/rec/share/4P-9R1kBQXLMJQxG3mCWk--Alg-jcZn1ugsQTyjjyindqGY5WxkQGlvjAgIUvSif.JWOHh3rmTzqGlRf9)

-The bulk of the data and instructions for usage will be released upon acceptance of various papers [https://github.com/PantheonPlusSH0ES/DataRelease](https://github.com/PantheonPlusSH0ES/DataRelease).
+The bulk of the data and instructions for usage will be released upon acceptance of various papers which has already begun [https://github.com/PantheonPlusSH0ES/DataRelease](https://github.com/PantheonPlusSH0ES/DataRelease).
 See that page for what has been uploaded so far.
+Remaining data products will be available soon.

 ## SH0ES Papers